You load sixteen tera-tons, what do you get?

 I owe my soul to the electrical store

 As you already know, Bitcoin is all the rage.
-If I wrote this in 2017, then it would be true.
-In 2018, not so much.
-Bitcoin was valued at over $19,000 on some exchanges.
-The specter of government regulation has knocked this down somewhat.
+The specter of government regulation has knocked this enthusiasm down somewhat.

 Notwithstanding the price volatility, the benefits of mining Bitcoin remains attractive for those that know where to look.
 And by look, I mean looking for cheap electricity.